FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

     }
 }
 ```
-When the drivetrain state is `MANUAL`, we use `DifferentialDrive`'s `arcadeDrive()` to command our drivetrain's movement by passing in the forward and turn speeds.
+When the drivetrain state is `MANUAL`, we use `DifferentialDrive`'s `arcadeDrive()` (see above for source code file) to command our drivetrain's movement by passing in the inputted forward and turn speeds.

 ### Other Functions